saltycrane/next-sse-postgres-example/README.md

 This is a demonstration of using Server-Sent Events (SSE) with Next.js App Router and PostgreSQL to build a real-time message board application.

+Build with "Edit with Copilot" Claude 3.7 Sonnect Thinking.
+(See commits for chat input.)

 ## Features

 - Real-time updates using Server-Sent Events
 - PostgreSQL LISTEN/NOTIFY for database change notifications
-- Next.js App Router API routes
+- Next.js App Router, React Server Components, Server Actions, Streaming
-- React client components for displaying real-time data

 ## Getting Started